Kiko, Crown Princess of Japan

 Kiko, Crown Princess Akishino (皇嗣文仁親王妃紀子, Kōshi Fumihito Shinnō-hi Kiko) (born Kiko Kawashima (川嶋紀子, Kawashima Kiko); 11 September 1966) is a member of the Imperial House of Japan.
 She is married to Crown Prince Fumihito, the heir presumptive to the Japanese throne.

 Kiko earned a doctoral degree in humanities from Ochanomizu University.
-Her marriage to Crown Prince Fumihito in 1990 reflected a trend in which members of the imperial family married academically accomplished commoners from the middle class, continuing a pattern observed in previous and current generations.
-The couple has three children: Princess Mako, Princess Kako, and Prince Hisahito.
+Her marriage to Prince Fumihito in 1990 reflected a trend in which members of the imperial family married academically accomplished commoners from the middle class, continuing a pattern observed in previous and current generations.
+The couple has three children: Mako, Kako, and Hisahito.

 Prior to their investiture as Crown Prince and Crown Princess, the ongoing Japanese imperial succession debate had prompted discussions among some lawmakers about revising the male-only succession rule (agnatic primogeniture) established by the Allies of World War II in the postwar constitution of Japan.
 The birth of Prince Hisahito in September 2006, however, secured the line of succession for male heirs, placing him immediately after his father.
 Hisahito's cousin, Princess Aiko, the only child of Emperor Naruhito, remains legally ineligible to inherit the throne, though debate continues over the potential for future empresses regnant.

-As active working members of the imperial family, Kiko and Crown Prince Fumihito regularly participate in official duties, including attendance at summits, organizational meetings, and international events.
+As active working members of the imperial family, Kiko and Fumihito regularly participate in official duties, including attendance at summits, organizational meetings, and international events.
 They frequently represent the Imperial Household at ceremonies involving heads of state and other dignitaries abroad.
-Kiko’s patronages focus primarily on medical, scientific, and children’s welfare initiatives.
+Kiko's patronages focus primarily on medical, scientific, and children's welfare initiatives.

 Early life

-Kiko was born at Shizuoka Saiseikai General Hospital in Suruga-ku, Shizuoka, Japan.
+Kiko was born at Shizuoka Saiseikai General Hospital in Shizuoka, Japan.
 She is the eldest daughter of Tatsuhiko Kawashima (1940–2021) and his wife, Kazuyo Sugimoto (born 1942).
 The family moved to Philadelphia in 1967 while her father attended the University of Pennsylvania.
 He earned a doctorate at the University of Pennsylvania in 1971 in regional science and later taught there.

 Kiko attended elementary and high school in Vienna, Austria, when her father became the chief researcher at the International Institute for Applied Systems Analysis (IIASA) in Laxenburg, Austria, where he studied spatial science and NGO activities.
 The future princess became fluent in English and German.
 In 1972, they moved back to Japan, where her father taught economics at Gakushuin University in Tokyo.
 She lived with her parents and younger brother in a small on-campus apartment in Tokyo.
 She graduated from the Department of Psychology in the Faculty of Letters of Gakushuin University with a Bachelor of Letters degree in psychology in 1989 and received a Master of Humanities degree in social psychology from the Graduate School of Gakushuin University in 1995.
 She received a Doctor of Philosophy degree in humanities from Ochanomizu University.

 She participated in the Ship for Southeast Asian and Japanese Youth Program (SSEAYP) in 1987 and continues to be a supporter of the program.